-Internally, Grupo Bimbo has published a policy to regulate influencer sponsorships in a responsible manner towards consumers.
-In addition, the Group is developing certain communication guidelines for brands, which will help to promote a focus on diversity and inclusion, in line with the current social context.
+The Group is working on developing certain communication guidelines for its brands, which will help to promote a focus on diversity and inclusion, inside and outside the Group, in line with the current social context.

-All these initiatives help the Company to develop better marketing actions, which are aligned with its Global Communication and Marketing Policy for Children and the document "How we do Marketing" (guidelines for responsible communication), which is updated year after year.
+All these marketing actions are aligned with its Global Communication and Marketing Policy for children and for the general public and the document "How we do Marketing" (guidelines for responsible communication), which is updated year after year.
+All of the aforementioned, helps the Company to continue working from its philosphy "to build a sustainable, highly productive and deeply humane Company".

-1.7) Technology and Information Systems
+1.8) Technology and Information Systems